evolvoltd/swagger-doc-generators/readme.md

-# Swagger 5.7 comments generator
+# Swagger 5.7 auto comments generator for Laravel

 ## About
 The `swagger-doc-generators` package allows you to create comments from validation classes for swagger documentation.